-Data-to-text generation is one of the established tasks in NLP in which the input is structured data like tables and the output is a text that describes the data.
-In this paper, we introduce a new data-totext generation dataset, called SciGen, that contains pairs of scientific tables and their corresponding descriptions.
-The descriptions of a large number of tables in the scientific articles of the computer science domain require one or more types of arithmetic reasoning over table values-e.g., argMax, argMin, comparison, subtraction, etc-over table values, indicating that humans like to reason for describing scientific tables.1 Therefore, generative models that can describe scientific tables should be able to perform arithmetic reasoning.
-For instance, such models can be used to automate scientific writing by generating the result section of the article using the table of experimental results, or for developing specialized chatbots that can generate answers based on the content of tables.
+Data-to-text generation is one of the established tasks in NLP in which the input is structured data like tables and the output is a text that describes the data (Belz, 2008; Wiseman et al., 2017; Thomson et al., 2020; Lebret et al., 2016; Qader et al., 2018; Gardent et al., 2017).
+In this paper, we introduce SciGen, a new data-to-text generation dataset that contains pairs of scientific tables and their corresponding descriptions.
+A large number of table descriptions from the computer science domain require at least one type of arithmetic reasoning-e.g., argMax, argMin, comparison, subtraction, etc-over table values.
+This indicates that humans prefer to use reasoning to describe scientific tables.3 Therefore, generative models that can describe scientific tables should be able to perform arithmetic reasoning.